SaikatGlitchCodes/metrictracker-be/README.md

 - Node.js >= 16.0.0
 - npm or yarn
-- Supabase account with PostgreSQL database
+- PostgreSQL database (GCP Cloud SQL or any PostgreSQL 12+)
 - GitHub Personal Access Token with repo and read:org permissions

 ## Installation